1. Maths/Science; and

 Brisbane State High School is proud to offer a comprehensive Instrumental Music program.
 The school runs a variety of ensembles that cater for all band and orchestral instruments with specialist tuition available on all orchestral instruments.

-Please click here to access further information regarding the sign-up process.
+Please click here to access further information regarding the sign-up process and complete the Microsoft form below.

 'Conditional enrolment' requires students to commit to and participate in the Aspiring Minds program during Year 6.